-Delaware thus could justify SB 302 only by affirmatively proving that it sufficiently 77. tailored to achieve a sufficiently important state interest.
-See Ams. for Prosperity Found. v.
-Bonta, 141 S.Ct.
-2373, 2384 (2021).
-That, it cannot do, as SB 302 is both "seriously underinclusive" and "seriously overinclusive" in relating to any public safety interests the state may assert.
-Brown, 564 U.S. at 805.
-While purportedly aimed at an "epidemic of gun violence," SB 302 §1(1), SB 302 does nothing to police the conduct of criminals who misuse firearms to perpetrate that problem and endanger the public's health and safety.
+- N.J.
+Stat.
+Ann. §2C:58-33, A1765 does nothing to police the conduct of criminals who misuse firearms to perpetrate that problem and endanger the public's health and safety.
 Nor does it regulate vast swaths of speech-e.g., action and horror films, video games, direct incitements to violence, and countless other forms of expression-that may actually encourage criminal gun violence, leaving it "wildly underinclusive," Brown, 564 U.S. at 801-02, even as a regulation of speech.
-Conversely, by imposing sweeping liability-and even potentially punitive damages-for any firearms marketing that could later be thought to "contribute to a public nuisance" in Delaware, even if it is nothing more than entirely truthful, non-misleading speech, see Del.
-Code Ann. tit.
-10, §3930(a)(5), (b), SB 302 is "vastly overinclusive" as well.
-Brown, 564 U.S. at 804.
-SB 302 thus has the inevitable effect of "prohibit[ing] or chill[ing]" vast swaths of fully protected expression, Ashcroft v.
+Conversely, by imposing sweeping liability-and even potentially punitive damages-for any firearms marketing that could later be thought to "contribute to a public nuisance" in New Jersey, even if it is nothing more than entirely truthful, non-misleading speech, A1765 is "vastly overinclusive" as well.
+Id. at 804.
+A1765 thus has the inevitable effect of "prohibit[ing] or chill[ing]" vast swaths of fully protected expression, Ashcroft v.
 Free Speech Coalition, 535 U.S. 234, 255 (2002), destroying the "breathing space" that "the First Amendment needs," Broadrick v.
-Oklahoma, 413 U.S. 601, 610 (1973).

-78. Not only is SB 302 not remotely tailored to any permissible state objective, it also suffers from a fatal vagueness problem.
+Oklahoma, 413 U.S. 601, 610 (1973). - 75.
+Not only is A1765 not remotely tailored to any permissible state objective, it also suffers from a fatal vagueness problem.
 Vagueness "raises special First Amendment concerns because of its obvious chilling effect on free speech."
 Reno v.
 ACLU, 521 U.S. 844, 871-72 (1997).
+After all, vague laws risk chilling would-be speakers by forcing them "to steer far wider of the unlawful zone" than they otherwise would "if the boundaries of the forbidden areas were clearly marked."
+Baggett v.
+Bullitt, 377 U.S. 360, 372 (1964).
+For that reason, laws touching on speech must themselves speak "only with narrow specificity."
+NAACP v.
+Button, 371 U.S. 415, 433 (1963). - 76.
+A1765 does precisely the opposite.
+Indeed, the statute makes it virtually impossible for regulated parties to tell what speech is and is not permitted, leaving them with no realistic choice but to err on the side of refraining from exercising their First Amendment rights.